 By 1973, the writing was on the wall for the British bike industry – the Japanese were making inroads with powerful and reliable machinery.
 Triumph limped on, run by a workers co-operative until 1983, when the factory gates were closed for the last time.

 However, one man quietly bought the Triumph name and set about building a new factory in Hinckley, Leicestershire.
 Fresh designs were drawn, new technology was employed and suddenly, in 1990, a range of six new Triumphs were unveiled at the Cologne Show.
 John Bloor’s Triumph is an instant and continuing success…

 Triumph motorcycles are very popular with vintage motorcycle enthusiasts.
 Read our Guide to Classic Bikes to find out more.

 There is no doubt you are or will be proud of your Triumph motorcycle.
-And for this reason alone you shouldn’t scrimp on inferior Triumph insurance quotes.
-We call upon eight leading insurance underwriters and their wide range of Triumph motorcycle insurance services to get the right deal for you and your Triumph motorcycle.
+We call upon seven leading insurance underwriters and their wide range of Triumph motorcycle insurance services to get our best deal for you and your Triumph motorcycle.

 Triumph's UK Website – Triumph’s website is loaded, as you’d expect, with everything geared to living in the pleasant world and times of Triumph ownership.

 Triumphrat.net – a forum dedicated to Triumph products.
 News, views, tips and gossip neatly packaged in an easy to read and enjoyable format

 Triumph Owners Club - The official Triumph Owners’ Motor Cycle Club